Sanskrit Name: पादहस्तासन

 - Balances Energy: The pose helps to balance the body’s energy levels, promoting a sense of well-being and vitality.

-Medical Conditions(Relief):
+Medical Conditions(Avoid)

 - Back Injuries: Individuals with acute or chronic back pain, herniated discs, or spinal injuries should avoid this pose as it may exacerbate their condition.